I may have indulged in a bit of false advertising there, I’m afraid.

 It’s been a month or so since I was issued an iPad for work (an old model – it doesn’t even have a camera).
-I’ve long been a tablet holdout and had fun with the Best Spy App review for 2020 see the pcTattletale SpyBubble Review.
-I am vehemently personally opposed to e-readers.
+I’ve long been a tablet holdout and am vehemently personally opposed to e-readers.
 I don’t care what you say; you’ll never convert me to e-books.
 I do see the appeal of the iPad for media consumption, but not for anything beyond that.

 I’m still of that opinion, though I’ve warmed to the iPad somewhat.
 I took it on my work trip to Sydney, which was a good choice.
 It’s a less obtrusive way to keep up with emails and it was easy to check in on my Google Reader while waiting for presentations to start and whatnot.
 I can even get close to touch typing on it now, though it’s still a pain to comment on blogs this way, which I would much rather do on a proper computer.
 Nonetheless, it’s handy for pre-bed online tinkering (compared to my laptop) and T uses it just as much as I do, albeit for playing games and watching Naruto.
 Obviously the gaming monitor back home is the king of video games, every other screen just seems tired.

 Big is beautiful when it comes to the screen, which renders content beautifully and responds instantly to gestures.
 My early-gen model is probably about twice the size of the current version, but I’m not opposed to a bit of comfortably solid heft – while reviewing the super lightweight Samsung Galaxy S3 a while back, I couldn’t get over the flimsy feeling.